The Black Dahlia (film)

-The Black Dahlia is a 2006 neo-noir crime thriller film directed by Brian De Palma, written by Josh Friedman, and starring Josh Hartnett, Scarlett Johansson, Aaron Eckhart, Hilary Swank, and Mia Kirshner.
-It is an adaptation of the 1987 novel of the same name by James Ellroyin turn drawn from the widely sensationalized murder of Elizabeth Shortand follows two Los Angeles Police Department detectives investigating the crime, leading them through a series of shocking revelations.
-Mike Starr, Fiona Shaw, John Kavanagh, Rachel Miner, and Rose McGowan appear in supporting roles.
+The Black Dahlia is a 2006 American neo-noir mystery film directed by Brian De Palma and written by Josh Friedman, based on the 1987 novel of the same name by James Ellroy.
+The film stars Josh Hartnett, Scarlett Johansson, Aaron Eckhart, and Hilary Swank.
+Inspired by the widely sensationalized murder of Elizabeth Short, its plot follows two LAPD detectives investigating the case, leading them through a series of shocking discoveries.

-Ellroy's novel was optioned a decade prior to De Palma's involvement, with David Fincher attached to direct a feature film adaptation for a years-long span.
-After Fincher dropped out of the project, De Palma was hired as director.
-Principal photography began in Pernik and Sofia, Bulgaria in April 2005, with additional location photography in Los Angeles, California.
+The rights to the novel were optioned by De Palma in 1997, with David Fincher originally attached to direct.
+De Palma was ultimately hired after Fincher dropped out to direct Zodiac instead.
+Principal photography began in Sofia in April 2005, with additional photography in Los Angeles.